Nebbi District: Population

-In 1991, the national population census estimated the district population at about 185,550.
-The 2002 national census estimated the population of the district at approximately 226,310.
+The 1991 census estimated the district population at about 185,550.
+The 2002 census estimated the population of the district at approximately 226,310.
 The annual population growth rate of the district was calculated at 2.7%.
 In 2012, it was estimated that the population of Nebbi District was about 346,200.
 The table below illustrates the growth of the district population between 2002 and 2012.
 All figures are estimates.

 Ethnicities

 The predominant ethnicity in the district are the Alur, with the languages spoken being Alur.

+Gender

+Girls are often married very young and do not complete Primary Leaving Examinations.
+In 2018 the drop-out rate for girls was 64%.

 Economic activities

 Agriculture (crop agriculture and animal husbandry), together with fishing are the main economic activities in the district.
 Crops grown include:

 Fishing on Lake Albert and in the Albert Nile is practiced widely for subsistence and commercial purposes.
 Common species of fish include Nile Perch (Lates Niloticus) and Tilapia (Oreochromis Niloticus).
 Local rivers in the district, such as the Nyagak and Namrwodho Rivers, also afford fishing opportunities to those far removed from Lake Albert and the Nile River.